-Some convenient ones might be making a visit to the Nijo Castle teahouse as part of a one day bus pass, the Okochi Sanso teahouse as part of your one day in Arashiyama, or the Ginkakuji tea garden as part of the philosopher’s path culture walk!
+Some convenient ones in Kyoto might be making a visit to the Nijo Castle teahouse as part of a one day bus pass, the Okochi Sanso teahouse as part of your one day in Arashiyama, or the Ginkakuji tea garden as part of the philosopher’s path culture walk!

 HAPPY EATING IN JAPAN!